mitchallen/richmond/README.md

 ### .model(name)

 Returns the Mongoose model that was stored via __addModel__.
 You can then use that to create a record and use other Mongoose methods, like __.save__.
-This would most likely be used in a POST controller.

 #### Usage

+This example would most likely be used in a POST controller.

     function (req, res, next) {
         var Collection = micro.model(name),